American Wirehaired Pointing Griffon Association Rescue

 Foster Process:

-• Participate in a Foster Evaluation
+• Become a pre-approved Foster

 • Coordinate with the Rescue Chair when a dog needs placement